 The above transactions are incurred in the normal course of business.
 Note 7 for marketable securities held in Endeavour, AzMin and AzMet.

-The companies include Endeavour Silver Corp. ("Endeavour") and Aztec Minerals Corp. ("AzMin"), companies which share one common director.
+The companies include Endeavour Silver Corp. ("Endeavour") and Aztec Minerals Corp. ("AzMin"), both companies sharing one common director, and AzMet.

 (tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)